 Younger me, left – Bruno, right – My sister and kids’ dog at this point in 2016, who’d later come to have a new forever home with me during the pandemic.

 I’m that person who goes down rabbit holes, curious, and doesn’t come back up for a while.
 Optimising life with our dog companions is definitely a lifelong curiosity.
-From child to midlife – they’ve been a constant fixture and obsession.
+From childhood to midlife, they’ve been a constant fixture.

 It started with questions that seemed simple enough: Why was my dog restless after what should have been a good day?
 Why did some training approaches work brilliantly for others but fall flat with us?
 What does this food do (or not do) to support dog wellbeing?
 Why was there so much conflicting advice about everything from feeding schedules to exercise needs?

 What began as casual curiosity became years of research.
 I found myself reading veterinary studies during lunch breaks, comparing approaches across different training philosophies, and tracking patterns in behaviour that others seemed to miss.
-I’m not a vet or a professional trainer – I’m just someone with a lifelong love of his dogs who cares deeply for them, and has a brain that can’t let go of inconsistencies or things that interest me.
+I’m not a vet or a professional trainer.
+I’m someone with a lifelong love of his dogs who cares deeply for them, and has a brain that holds onto questions until they’re answered.

 A Framework-led Approach to Dog Wellbeing